 The Clave, a Spanish word for “key,” is a central concept in Latin music.
 Generically, it can be defined as a 2-measure beat pattern that is repeated throughout a song.
 Each style of Latin music, derived from folk traditions, owns a unique clave pattern.
 When a bass line is associated with a Clave rhythm, it can create counterpoint with the melody and other parts.
 See the Clave Son and Patterns in the Materials below.

-The Clave is a repeated two-measure rhythmic pattern that is used in almost all Latin music.
+A unique form of the Clave rhythmic pattern is used for each style of Latin music.
 The Bossa Nova is a Brazilian form of the clave.
 Antonio Carlos Jobim (1927-1994) wrote many well-known songs in this style.
 An arrangement of his composition entitled Triste is included among the Materials below.

 An example of a repeated bass line in swing time is found in the Benny Golson (1929) tune Killer Joe, which most bass players embellish in performance.